 Laura is a nonprofit management and leadership professional with twelve years of experience in program management, fund development, strategic planning, human resources, operations management and staff and volunteer recruitment.
 Laura holds a degree in Communication Studies from Virginia Tech and a Masters of Public Administration from Suffolk University.
 She began her role as Executive Director at United Way in January 2014.
 Prior to United Way, she served as the development and strategy consultant for Harrisonburg's RISE Faith Community.
-Laura spent the first seven years of her career serving in Boston, first as an AmeriCorps member working in the Boston Public Schools, and then in various roles at both City Year Boston and Big Sister Association of Greater Boston.
-She is passionate about collaborative change and the leadership potential of every nonprofit staff member in our community.
-Laura also serves on the Friendly City Food Co-op Board of Directors and enjoys spending time with her husband Brent, a fellow community change-agent, and daughter Lucy.
+Laura also serves on the Friendly City Food Co-op Board of Directors and enjoys spending time with her husband Brent, a fellow community change-agent, and their children Lucy and Myles.

 Not pictured is our very diligent finance associate, Marsha Fuller.
 Marsha processes all campaign funds and can address issues related to billing and the financial status of your workplace campaign.

 Catie joined us in April, 2016.
-She will develop relationships with nonprofit staff, volunteers and other community members to enhance United Way's impact in the community.
+She develops relationships with nonprofit staff, volunteers and other community members to enhance United Way's impact in the community.
+Before United Way, Catie worked at Generations Crossing as a teacher and was a community leader at RISE.
+Outside of work, Catie enjoys running and spending time with her equally as active husband.
 Contact her if you have questions about grants, We Read to Succeed Summer Reading Parties, or the Stuff the Bus school supply drive.

-Jaimie Mulligan is a recent graduate of James Madison University, where she majored in both Anthropology and Geographic Science.
-Outside of school, Jaimie loves to run Alternative Breaks and volunteer.
-She has aspired to work in a service-based career since the start of college.
-At United Way, she'll coordinate volunteer project requests, support early literacy and early childhood development initiatives, and contribute to business engagement activities.
+Jaimie Mulligan joined us in June.
+Jaimie is a recent graduate of James Madison University, where she majored in both Anthropology and Geographic Science.
+At United Way, she coordinates volunteer project requests, supports early literacy and early childhood development initiatives, and contributes to business engagement activities.
 Her personal passions include learning new recipes, trying new global food, and exploring downtown Harrisonburg.
-Her dream for Harrisonburg is for it to continue to accept and promote diversity.
+Her dream for Harrisonburg and Rockingham County is for it to continue to accept and promote diversity.